-The reason for this is that all economic models contain the same fundamental flaw in them.
-This flaw is so basic that it means it is only necessary to make a very simple adjustment to the model to reveal the problem.
+The reason for this is that all existing economic models contain the same fundamental flaw in them.
+This flaw is so basic that it means it is only necessary to make a very simple adjustment to these models to reveal the problem.

 The traditional model

 Any economy consists of millions of people, hundreds of thousands of businesses and a large number of organisations, including the government.
 To see how this works it is useful to sort things out according to their role in the economy.
 For example, a particular individual may be a worker who earns money, as well as being a consumer who buys goods and is also a taxpayer.
 (The word “goods” as used here really means “goods and services”.)
 We can then look at the economy as interactions between the members of households and businesses even though many people will fall into both of these groups.

 Doing this makes it possible to make a simple model of the economy.
 It then becomes possible to see how the economy (might) work.

 Perhaps the simplest model is to see the economy as consisting of businesses who employ all the workers and produce all the goods and households who provide all the workers and consume all the goods.

 This gives us two circular paths.
 In one, “work” goes from households to the businesses and goods go from the businesses to the households.
 The other path is that money earned by the workers goes from the businesses to the households and, at the same time, money goes from the households to the businesses to pay for the goods bought.

 In this model, at this point, the money paid for goods has to equal the money paid for labour.
 (In this model there is nowhere else for money to go.)